milkbottledude/Kaggle-Insurance_Machine_Learning/README.md

 # Kaggle-Insurance_Machine_Learning
 This machine learning project aims to predict insurance premiums based on various factors.
 I'll be documenting my machine learning process in this repository, similar to the Kaggle-Depressed_Machine_Learning repository.
 The latter competition took up a lot of time and i got rewarded with only dark eye bags, and im here to do it all over again.
-I need to get a life lol.
+Perhaps i should try other hobbies like fishing instead.

 Once again, feel free to skip to any chapters or versions that interest you, its a long report and its perfectly understandable if you want to just skim certain portions.